luckyswims/tic-tac-toe-client/README.md

 Once I got past that blocker I was able to finish writing the application.
 Once I felt I was done I then performed some testing to make sure it worked the way I expected: making sure each of the buttons does what it's supposed, that buttons only display when they are relavent, and trying out doing things in different orders.
 At this point I had a functional application.

+Now that I have built the website, I have a better feel for what I should include in my wireframes, so I redid my wireframes to use for any updates or styling that I apply.

+![alt-text][wireframePage1]
+![alt-text][wireframePage2]
+![alt-text][wireframePage3]

 ## To Do list
 -Update CSS to make the site more visually appealing
 -Add more detailed statistics: completed games,  incomplete games, wins/losses/draws